 Also, if debts have fallen due before or fall due during the moratorium, they need careful handling, which may impact how long they last.

-The law sets standard durations but allows for extensions under certain conditions, for instance, with permission from the court or if there is evidence showing that more time is beneficial for achieving debt relief objectives.
+The law sets standard durations but allows for extensions under certain conditions, for instance, with permission from the High Court or if there is evidence showing that more time is beneficial for achieving debt relief objectives.

 Creditors' agreement can also influence whether an extension gets granted without needing to go through court procedures.
 Each case varies and must meet specific criteria set out in legislations like the Insolvency Act 1986 and Companies Act 2006 to qualify for adjustments in length.